 Aside from that, a high-end VPS can be a lot cheaper than a low end dedicated server and also a lot more powerful.
 Don’t be fooled into thinking that dedicated is a more advanced option just because you are the only person on the server.
 Look at the resources available to you instead, that’s what really matters.

 So, among the different types of web hosting discussed here, this one is the least likely for you to need.
-The only two times I would say you definitely should go for a dedicated server is if you have highly specialized needs in terms of hardware or you want a lot more control over your data’s privacy than anywhere else.
+The only two times we would say you definitely should go for a dedicated server is if you have highly specialized needs in terms of hardware or you want a lot more control over your data’s privacy than anywhere else.

 4. Cloud Hosting – The Future of Web Hosting

 Cloud hosting is essentially the same as VPS hosting in that you also have your site on a virtual machine.

 However, instead of one physical server, your site is part of a whole network of computers from which it can pull all the power it needs dynamically.